falue/tvPlayer/README.md

 # tvPlayer as digital props for film and TV
+This is basically a media player.

+Power it and it will play the first image or video on the USB stick.

+With some keyboard strokes you "change the channel", now you have an interactive TV station.

 Fill a USB stick with video (or *image!*) files; plug it in; have a fake TV.
 Channel number is shown when switching them, white noise is shown when nothing is available and the volume bar is there for you when you expect it.
+Both can be turned off on-the-fly.

 Control it with a wireless keyboard and your actress ort actor can press what they want, you'll be sure they find their program as *per the script*.

-This is basically a media player.
+# What you can do
+- You can set inpoints for each video, so when you switch channels, it starts directly at the key moment, like when the journalist says, "*...some minor accident today in the hospital of Dunwich was contained and we have nothing to worry about.
+Now to the weather..*"
+- You can turn the TV fake-off ("blackout").
+- You can switch video-fitting-mode from contain to stretch to cover, to get rid of potential letterboxes.
-You can turn off the fancy effects.
-Power it and it will play the first image or video on the USB stick.
+- You can turn off the fancy effects.
-Disable the effects, have some arrow keys, now you have an interactive slideshow.

-***WIP.***
+- The files do not auto-progress from one to another.
+Each video loops itself until you "switch the channel" (play the next file on the USB device).
+- Change the brightness of the video to match exposure times of the camera.

+# Hardware
+Tested successfully on Raspberry 4 (Debian bullseye).

+Raspberry pi 3 (Debian Bookworm 32bit) did ***not*** work.
+Very stuttery but very plausibly i'm doin something wrong.

+Combine it with a [HDMI-to-RCA](https://www.amazon.de/QGECEN-Cinch-Adapter-Konverter-Kabel/dp/B09JVHHXMV/) adapter **and** a [RCA-to-RF](https://aliexpress.com/item/1005002132207554.html) adapter to display on an old TV.
+Even sound works!

-## things to do to get this up and running
+## Get this up and running
 1. Clone this repo `git clone https://github.com/falue/tvPlayer`
 2. run the install script `sudo bash install.sh` to:
     - apt-get update